mozzius/arbitra/docs/Arbitra.md

 C:\Users\Mozzi\Documents\Programming\arbitra\arbitra-client\js\testing.js:22 true
 ```

-This means that it works!
+This means that it works.
 We can now use `ecdsa.js` to sign and verify messages.

 ##### Simplifying Functions